Emergency Preparedness and Response

 Building strong and resilient communities requires a “whole community” approach.
 This means city, state, and federal agencies, health care facilities, community leaders, and local organizations all have important roles in improving Oklahoma City’s ability to respond to and recover from natural and intentional disasters and emergencies impacting our jurisdiction.

 One of the ways OCCHD helps to foster a connected community is through our Push Partner Program.
 This program improves preparedness collaboration between the health department and both public and private employers through coordinated preparedness planning and training.
 In the event of an emergency requiring medication distribution, such as a deliberate anthrax attack, Push Partners can receive medication to disperse to their own personnel and their families, expediting the delivery of life-saving drugs to our residents.
-Additional details about this program can be found on our Push Partner page.
+Additional details about this program can be found on our Push Partner Program page.

 The last step in bringing critical resources directly to the communities impacted by disasters or emergencies is our Point of Dispensing program where we work with local organizations and agencies to identify and prepare to use neighborhood locations to provide medication directly to the residents who aren’t served by either the Push Partner or the SIP Partner programs.
 Private residents can learn more about this program by checking out the Emergency Medication Distribution page.